You are here

 Keywords: Seniority, Layoffs, Value-added

 Citation: Donald Boyd, Hamilton Lankford, Susanna Loeb, James Wyckoff (2010).
 Teacher Layoffs: An Empirical Illustration of Seniority vs. Measures of Effectiveness.
-CALDER Working Paper No.
+CALDER Policy Brief No. 120 710

 You May Also Be Interested In